AlyonaMinina/RoPod.Image.Processing/README.md

 #### Running the macro
 Before running the macro:
-* check the steps labeled with "******".
-They can be modified if some adjustements are needed depending on your image.
+* check the steps labelled with "******".
+They can be modified if some adjustments are needed depending on your image.
 You can look for them using the research tool of ImageJ, in the script window (Shortcut: "ctlr + F").
-Recommandations about the modifications possibles are written directly next to the steps that can be modified.
+Recommendations about the modifications possible are written directly next to the steps that can be modified.
-* Open the gray scale time laps of a root.
+* Open the grey scale time laps of a root.
-* Create or import already drawn ROIs covering the RH to analyse (e.g. ROIs generated with the macro "Pre-root hair tracking").
+* Create or import already drawn ROIs covering the RH to analyse (*e.g.* ROIs generated with the macro "Pre-root hair tracking").